iceshard-engine/coding-style/README.md

-This Coding Style was copied from https://github.com/niklasfrykholm/blog/blob/master/reference/coding-style.md and with a few changes will be used by the MoonEd engine.
+This Coding Style based on https://github.com/niklasfrykholm/blog/blob/master/reference/coding-style.md.
+Changes where made over time resulting in the current version.

 # Coding Style

-This document describes the coding style you should use when working on code for the MoonEd engine and tools.
+This document describes the coding style you should use when working on code for the IceShard engine and tools.

 ## Table of Contents